How To Make Vendhaya Rasam, A Light Lentil Broth Flavored With Fenugreek?

 - Cilantro chopped finely 2 tbsp

-- In a kadai, saute the fenugreek seeds and toor dal in 1 tsp ghee until aromatic.
+- In a kadai, saute the fenugreek seeds and toor dal in 1 teaspoon ghee until aromatic.
 Let it cool and grind to a coarse powder.

 - In the same kadai used to saute the dal, add the tamarind extract, rasam powder and salt.